ARTICLE I MEMBERSHIP

 Section 1 MEETINGS OF THE DIRECTORS

-(a) Meetings of the Board of Directors shall be held at the call of the President or any five (5) Directors.
-An Annual Board of Directors Meeting shall be held at such time and place as the National Specialty Show.
-In the event that there is not a Specialty Show held, the Annual Board of Directors Meeting will be held at such time and place as decided by the President.
+- Meetings of the Board of Directors shall be held at the call of the President or any five (5) Directors.
+An Annual Board of Directors Meeting shall be held, preferably at such time and place as the National Specialty Show, and members of the Board may attend either in person or virtually.
+In the event that a Specialty Show is not held, the Annual Board of Directors Meeting will be held at such time and place as decided by the President.
+The Meeting format may include being held entirely by means of telephonic, electronic or any other facility that permits all participants to communicate adequately with each other during the meeting.
+Each Board member must receive notice of the Meeting delivered by mail, email or other electronic means.

-(d) A resolution in writing signed by all of the Directors shall be as valid and effectual as if it was passed at a meeting of the Directors duly called and constituted.
+- A resolution in writing via email or mail signed by all of the Directors shall be as valid and effectual as if it was passed at a meeting of the Directors duly called and constituted.

 Section 2 ANNUAL GENERAL MEETING